Details

 The string representation of a PokePixel should be the first three letters

-of its type (this is useful if you want to print out PokePixel
+of its type (this is useful if you want to print out PokePixels!).

 Use the substring(startIndex, endIndex)